JakubKorytko/algorithms-library/README.md

 5. The program will start and display a menu with options for running different algorithms.
 Follow the on-screen instructions to input the required values and run the algorithm of your choice.

 Congratulations!
-You have successfully installed and run the Algorithm Console App on your local machine.
+You have successfully installed and run the Algorithms Library on your local machine.
 If you encounter any issues during the installation process, please refer to the Troubleshooting section below or contact the developer for assistance.

 # Usage
-To use the Algorithm Console App, follow these steps:
+To use the Algorithms Library, follow these steps:

 1. Open the program by running the executable file (`Algorithms.exe`) that was created during the installation process.